ssi-wp3/ssi-wp3/Documentation/CPI scanner data.md

 ## Analysis of COICOP levels/Product texts

+- CBS uses an old COICOP classification from before 2018.
+Which COICOP classification?
 - Are EAN numbers unique?
   - Do they always belong to the same COICOP category?
   - Do they always have the same (or similar) receipt text?